KeithDHedger/BashCompiler/README.md

 if/then/else/fi, see 'To do', see example 6.
 while/do/done, see 'To do', see example 7.
 $? see example 7.
-While read;do ... done see example whileifread ( ONLY default $REPLY variable used for now ).
+While read;do ... done see example whileifread. pushd/popd, No switches allowed ie no manipulating the stack ( yet! ). printf, optional '-v VARNAME' FORMATSTR STR1 ...
+STRN, format string is ignored.
 ######

 ### Ongoing in no particular order.
 String slicing. see example stringslice.
 Add options to bashcompiler.
+Functions.
 ###

 ### To do ( loads! ) in no particular order.